 Decide what specific kind of work you want -- only by being focused on what skills you have and what you'd like to learn and in what kind of organization can others help you find something suitable.

-Good places to start are the university career center, your professors, other students in your classes, local networking groups in your field, meetup.com, LinkedIn, and Google.
+Good places to start are the university career center, your professors, other students in your classes, local networking groups in your field, and websites like LinkedIn.
 Simply paying a visit to organizations you'd like to work for and pitching yourself yields the best results.

 If you're able to score a gig that's relevant to your field of study, this is the best way to develop a more interesting resume and build a compelling story that will put you ahead of your peers who either stayed home from study abroad or went abroad and didn't bother to search for opportunities to gain skills outside of the classroom and interact more deeply with the local culture while they were there.